leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/5boothrrf_readers_role_framework_booth.md

 ---
+UID: 5BoothRRF
+Title: Reader's Role Framework
 Author: Booth
 Date: 27/08/2024
-ELEMENT: PERSPECTIVES
 Last Edited: 9/4/2024, 3:25:28 AM
 Prima-Forma:
 - animus
 - meaning
-Summary: "Wayne C. Booth's *Reader\u2019s Role* framework highlights the active role\
-  \ of the reader in shaping a narrative's meaning through a collaborative process\
-  \ with the implied author.
-This interaction allows readers to bring their own experiences\
-  \ to the text, influencing interpretation and emphasizing the dynamic nature of\
-  \ meaning-making in literature."
+Summary: "Wayne C. Booth's *Readers Role* framework highlights the active role  of the reader in shaping a narrative's meaning through a collaborative process  with the implied author.
+This interaction allows readers to bring their own experiences  to the text, influencing interpretation and emphasizing the dynamic nature of  meaning-making in literature."
-Title: Reader's Role Framework
-UID: 5BoothRRF
+ELEMENT: PERSPECTIVES

 ---
 ### Title: **Booth's Reader's Role Framework**